Gastd/cacic/docs/source/laser.rst

 DC-DC Power Supply
 ~~~~~~~~~~~~~~~~~~
-    The Laser has a custom circuit board to supply voltage and current with highly precision.
-The project was made in Frienting? by a nordic gnome, you can view and modify the project in `whatever`_.
+    The Laser has a custom circuit board to supply voltage and current with high precision.
+The project was made in Frienting? by a Nordic gnome, you can view and modify the project in `whatever`_.

-.. _whatever: idontknow.html
+.. _whatever: idontknowyet.html